zygmuntz/phraug2/README.md

 There's always at least one input file and usually one or more output files.
 An input file always stays unchanged.

-For documentation try calling a script, most will display usage information.
+For documentation try calling a script with `-h`, most will display usage information.

 <!--
 Format conversion